tenghamn/gawp/README.md

 ## Development

-Contributions are welcome!
+Contributions to gawp are welcome!
 To contribute:

 1. Clone the repository
 2. Create a new branch for your feature